code-423n4/2024-08-wildcat/docs/Known Issues.md

 **Reliance on Chainalysis**

 If the Chainalysis sanctions oracle were to be compromised or otherwise start flagging accounts as sanctioned that in reality are not, that would lead to those accounts being frozen on all wildcat markets they lend to.

+**Deposits can be accepted despite being under the minimum deposit**

+Because `onDeposit` takes a scaled token amount which gets normalized using the scale factor, it's possible to deposit an amount slightly under the configured minimum which still gets accepted.
+This is simply part of the rounding error issue described above.